EnvisionIot/developer_bootcamp/2_Device_Connectivity_Management/lab_tutorial/302-1_connecting_device_to_EnOS_cloud_python.md

             post_measure_points(data)
             time.sleep(interval)
     ```
 ## Step 8.
-Run the Program and Check the Results
+Running the Program and Checking the Results

 1. Compile and run the program for device connection and data ingestion.
 Program code example: